 Teaching in the Centre includes lectures and small tutorial and seminar groups that encourage debate and inquiry.
 Presentations, written summaries and essays incorporate reflective, analytical and oral skills specific to Indigenous studies as well as to the Arts degree.
-A number of Arts Faculty units offered in Australian studies, anthropology, geography, history, politics, environmental science, sociology and women’s studies complement units offered in Indigenous studies.
-Our courses have strong links with the Program for Australian Indigenous Archaeology, a new initiative of the School of Geography and Environmental Science.
+A number of Arts Faculty units offered in Australian studies, anthropology, geography, history, politics, environmental science, and sociology complement units offered in Indigenous studies.

-The Monash Indigenous Centre offers major/minor sequences and elective units at first, second, third year at both Clayton and Gippsland campuses.
+The Monash Indigenous Centre offers major/minor sequences and elective units for first, second, and third year at Clayton campus.